San Lorenzo Triptych

-The San Lorenzo Triptych is a tempera on panel altarpiece by Giovanni Bellini and others.
+The San Lorenzo Triptych is a tempera-on-panel altarpiece by the Italian Renaissance artist Giovanni Bellini and others.
 Its central panel of Saint Lawrence measures 127 by 48 cm, its lunette of the Madonna and Child 59 by 170 cm and its side panels of John the Baptist and Antony of Padua 103 by 45 cm each.
 It is now in the Gallerie dell'Accademia in Venice.